Abhradipta/OCR-With-Read-Out-Loud-Using-Python/README.md

 This is a simple OCR created using Python with an additional feature of reading the text present within the image out loud.

-Required Modules The following modules are needed to be imported in Python 3.8 codebase:
+Required Modules: The following modules are needed to be imported in Python 3.8 codebase:

 OpenCV 3.2.0 (cv2): This module is used for detection of image.